usnistgov/MCV-QOE-TVO/README.md

 # Running TVO
 The software is divided into subfolders for the type of test that is being performed.
 The main directory contains code needed to run a TVO.
 For additional setup information please refer to doccumentation in the paper.

 To run the TVO, run the volume_adjust.m script.
 Speech will be played and recorded using the connected audio device.
-The data is stored in a subfolder named data/.
+The data is stored in a subfolder named *data/*.

 volume_adjust.m takes in a variety of optional input paramaters.
 Default input may be used.
 Advanced users may be interested in specifying some input paraters.
 Parameters that may be customized include:
 - AudioFile: audio file to be used for performing tests.
 - Trials: Number of trials to run for each sample volume.
-- Volumes: Instead of using the algorithm to determine what volume levels to     sample,explicitly set the volume sample points.
+- Volumes: Instead of using the algorithm to determine what volume levels to sample, explicitly set the volume sample points.
 When this is given no optimal volume is calculated.
 - Lim: Lim sets the volume limits to use for the test in dB.
 - PTTGap: Time to pause after completing one trial and starting the next.
 This setting may need to change if one is using a SUT with broadband.
 - tol: Tolerance value used to set minimum spacing between evaluated volume levels.